 Routine Seating Assessments are recommended for any individual who spends a significant amount of time in a wheelchair.
-Wheelchair seating is a dynamic process performed by a healthcare professional to monitor fit and function of the individual's DME and modify/customize options to match the individual's changing needs.
+Wheelchair seating is a dynamic process performed by a healthcare professional to monitor fit and function of the individual's DME and modify/customize options to match the individual's changing needs (16).

 The most common sites for pressure injuries in wheelchair users are the:

 - Scapula

 - Sacrum/Coccygeal area

 - Ischial tuberosity

 - Heel

 - Ball of the foot

 - Back of the knee

-- Elbow
+- Elbow (46).

-Pressure mapping
+Pressure Mapping

 The use of a pressure mapping device during a seating assessment can help with the selection of the proper seat cushion or overlay for wheelchair users.
 If an individual has a history of any PI, pressure mapping should be included in their seating assessment.

 A pressure mapping device is a square, pliable, fabric-like device that is placed in the seat section of a wheelchair (during a seating assessment), so the individual is sitting on it.
-The device contains thousands of micro-sensors which measure the pressure that the seat of the wheelchair exerts on the individual.
-As the information is collected (via the sensors), it is transmitted to a computer screen.
+The device contains thousands of micro-sensors which measure the pressure the seat of the wheelchair exerts on the individual.

+As the information is collected via the sensors, it is transmitted to a computer screen.
 The computer displays a visual image of the specific pressure areas and gradients exerted on the individual's body.

 Red indicates the greatest pressure, and blue indicates the least pressure.
 This allows the assessor to see exactly where the pressure is greatest and to what degree.

-Different cushions and positions (reclining, etc.) can be evaluated and compared while the pressure-mapping device is still in place, allowing the selection of the best pressure-relieving cushion for the individual.
+Different cushions and positions (reclining, etc.) can be evaluated and compared while the pressure-mapping device is still in place, allowing the selection of the best pressure-relieving cushion for the individual (15).

-DEPARTMENT OF BEHAVIORAL HEALTH AND DEVELOPMENTAL SERVICES Post Office Box 1797 Richmond, Virginia 23218-1797